Unidocs1/sphinx_repo_manager/source/getting_started/install/aws_operator.rst

 Install the Operator
 ====================

-To install the AcceleratXR operator for Kubernetes run the following command.
+To install the Xsolla Backend operator for Kubernetes run the following command.

 .. code-block:: bash